martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Use HTTPS access
 In case we have configured OSPy server for higher security of data transmission by SSL certificate, check "Use HTTPS access".
 If the "Use HTTPS access" option is checked and the server is not set up correctly, OSPy will start as http.
 The SSL certificate is created automatically.

+### Show plugins on home
+If you want to display measured data from the extension (wind, temperature, level ...) on the home page, check the box.
+If we don't want to show data from the extension, we uncheck it.
+* Please note that it is necessary to have the extension enabled and properly set in order for the data to be displayed correctly.

 ### Select Language
 The language option can change the language used in the web interface.